Ten awesome things to do in Luang Prabang

 Kuang Si waterfalls is often cited as one of the top things to do in Luang Prabang.
 It is located 32 kilometres south of Luang Prabang and makes for a great day trip to one of Laos’ most well-known natural landmarks.

 It is the biggest waterfall in the area with three cascading tiers leading to a 50-metre drop into beautiful natural pools.

-We recommend taking the scenic route by taking a boat down the Mekong river before catching another boat for a short hop across to the falls.
+We recommend taking the scenic route by travelling by boat down the Mekong river before catching another for a short hop across to the falls.

 Wat Xieng Thong was also the location for the coronation of Lao kings and is still an important gathering place for significant annual festivities.
-The entry fee is only 5,000 KIP (US$0.50).
+The entry fee is only 20,000 kip (USD2.29).

 If you want to see some of Laos’s natural beauty, head for the hills!

 Mount Pousi is the highest point in Luang Prabang and provides a panoramic view of the town.
 If you want to avoid the entrance fee, wake up early just before sunrise and climb the 300 steps to watch the sunrise alongside the golden-spired Wat Chomsi.